learn-co-curriculum/ruby-music-library-cli/README.md

 ## `Song`, `Artist`, and `Genre` Basics

-The first thing to do is get the basics of the main models working.
-Each model has almost the exact same basic requirements, so once you make `001_song_basics_spec.rb` pass by building the `Song` class, the `Artist` and `Genre` basic specs will go fast.

-The requirements of each model are that they can accept a name upon initialization and set that property correctly.
-The `name` property should be readable and writeable by the object.
+The requirements for each model are that they can accept a `name` upon initialization and set that property correctly.
+The `name` property should be readable and writable by the object.

 ```ruby
 Song.new("Blank Space").name #=> "Blank Space"`